Irene costs restart Washington budget battle

 "Yes there's a federal role, yes we're going to find the money.
 We're just going to make sure that there are savings elsewhere," Representative Eric Cantor, the No. 2 Republican in the House of Representatives, told Fox News.

-Democrats who oversee disaster funding in the Senate said they won't cut other programs to boost emergency aid.

-"It makes no sense to cut programs that help respond to future disasters in order to pay for emergencies that have already occurred," Democratic Senator Mary Landrieu said in a prepared statement.

 Irene killed at least 21 people and caused substantial property damage from North Carolina to Vermont over the weekend.
-Cantor's Virginia district was among the areas hit by the storm, and was the epicenter of an earthquake last week.
+Cantor's Virginia district was among the areas hit by the storm as well as the epicenter of an earthquake last week.

-Obama administration officials said they had no estimate of the storm's cost and were still assessing the damage, but other elected officials and companies have indicated it will likely amount to billions of dollars.
+Obama administration officials said they had no estimate of the storm's cost as they were still assessing the damage, but other elected officials and companies have indicated that it will likely amount to billions of dollars.

 The administration will likely have to ask Congress for additional funding at a time when lawmakers are debating further budget cuts.